Planning permission: how to boost your approval chances

 Use technology to support planning permission applications

 Whether you run a boutique architecture firm, a planning permission consultancy or are a major property developer, complying with planning regulations can be time-consuming.
 And this is where new technology can help.
 PlanRadar is a construction management app which allows you to store all your building models and related documentation in a single place.
 This means that when it comes to applying for planning permission, you can easily review all your building models and blueprints and analyse them for due diligence purposes.
 You can also use the app to collaborate with all necessary stakeholders.
 You can also create and complete all kinds of custom due diligence checklists.
-Above all, pulling together all of this data thoroughly improves your chances of permission being granted first time round.
+Above all, pulling together all of this data thoroughly improves your chances of receiving approval the first time round.
 Learn more about PlanRadar’s due diligence, evidence collection and checklist features that support planning permission applications – or start using the app for free today.